chris-seals/download_ebooks/README.md

 # download_ebooks
-Scripts to automate the downloading of springer ebooks offered for free during COVID pandemic.
+### Scripts to automate the downloading of springer ebooks offered for free during COVID pandemic.

+Download or clone this repository, and `pip install -r requirements.txt`

 If you run the Jupyter notebook, you can select the home directory and see how the ebooks are found and downloaded.